Male Infertility After Prostate Cancer Treatment

 Higher doses lead to irreversible testicle damage.

-Likewise, chemotherapy leads to 15-30% of permanent infertility, which remains valid for all types of tumors, including prostate cancer (5).
+Similarly, chemotherapy results in 15-30% permanent infertility, a risk that applies to all types of tumors, including prostate cancer (5).

 Spontaneous fatherhood after hormone therapy is possible, but it usually takes many years.